elsito99/hello-world/README.md

 # hello-world
 First GitHub repository

-This edits are goint to a separate branch from master.
+These edits are goint to a separate branch from master.